 There is no specific way to protect yourself, but if you research and trust legitimate platforms, you’re on the right path.
 Services like Samourai Whirlpool or Wasabi wallet are available to protect you from scams and identity theft.

 The service works by mixing your funds and giving you new coins while at the same time confusing any hacker observing you.
 In addition, your identity is kept safe as the process keeps you completely anonymous, preventing hackers from stealing it.

 Without any human assistance and completely automatic services, you’re assured no one is handling your funds with nefarious objectives.
 Furthermore, the service doesn’t save transaction information once a mixer is complete, so there is no log tracing back.

 You can protect yourself and your cryptocurrency from these malicious scammers who are out to get you at a minimal fee.

-With the growing popularity of cryptocurrency and the road towards mass adoption, we can only expect scammers to be more vigilant.
-They are bound to come up with new ways to con people out of their digital assets.
+With the growing popularity of cryptocurrency and the road toward mass adoption, we can only expect scammers to be more vigilant.
+They are bound to develop new ways to con people out of their digital assets.